! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 Approximately 98% of family law cases settle without going to trial.
-Some of them settle immediately because the parties negotiate a Marital Settlement Agreement (MSA) and resolve their entire case before either of them even files a Complaint for Divorce.
+Some of them settle immediately often using a mediation attorney because the parties negotiate a Marital Settlement Agreement (MSA) and resolve their entire case before either of them even files a Complaint for Divorce.
 Some of them settle days, hours or even minutes before trial, after each party has spent tens of thousands or hundreds of thousands of dollars on legal fees.
 The timeline between those two possibilities can be months or years, depending on the issues involved in the case and the judge’s availability to preside over their case.

 In many cases, arriving at a settlement that would finalize a case can be significantly accelerated by participating in mediation.
 Some people try mediation from the onset in an effort to resolve their entire matter before ever stepping foot in (or Zooming into) a courthouse.
 Some initiate mediation voluntarily, while others are ordered to do so by a judge.